ember-template-lint/ember-template-lint/docs/rule/no-obscure-array-access.md

-# no-obscure-hbs
+# no-obscure-array-access

 Using obscrure expressions `{{list.[1].name}}` is descouraged and might be deprecated soon

-This rule suggests usage of the Ember's getter instead.
+This rule suggests usage of the Ember's get helper instead.

 ## Examples